MilanKacar/milankacar.github.io/_posts/2024-9-23-linear-algebra-I.md

 \]

 #### 🤯 Matrix Multiplication
-This operation is a bit more complicated but extremely useful.
-You can multiply two matrices together if the number of columns in the first matrix matches the number of rows in the second matrix.
-The resulting matrix is formed by multiplying the rows of the first matrix by the columns of the second matrix.
+Matrix multiplication is more complicated but extremely useful.
+You can multiply two matrices if the number of columns in the first matrix equals the number of rows in the second matrix.
+The resulting matrix is calculated by multiplying rows from the first matrix by columns of the second matrix.

 For example: